 - a.
 Class 100 or better clean rooms and/or primary engineering controls shall be certified by qualified operators at least every six months and whenever the device or room is relocated or major service to the facility is performed.
 Certification records shall be maintained and be available for inspection at the outlet for at least two years from the certification date. - b.
 Certification that each ISO classified area is within established guidelines shall be performed no less than every six months and whenever the primary engineering control is relocated or the physical structure of the buffer area or anteroom has been altered.
-The testing shall be performed by qualified operators using state-of-the-art electronic equipment with the following results: - (1) Not more than 3,520 particles 0.5 micrometer size and larger per cubic meter of air for any primary engineering control (ISO Class 5). - (2) Not more than 352,000 particles of 0.5 micrometer size and larger per cubic meter of air (ISO Class 7) for any buffer room; and - (3) Not more than 3,520,000 particles of 0.5 micrometer size and larger per cubic meter of air (ISO Class 8) for any anteroom/area. - Certification records shall be maintained and be available for inspection at the outlet for at least two years from the certification date.
+The testing shall be performed by qualified operators using state-of-the-art electronic equipment with the following results: - (1) Not more than 3,520 particles 0.5 micrometer size and larger per cubic meter of air for any primary engineering control (ISO Class 5). - (2) Not more than 352,000 particles of 0.5 micrometer size and larger per cubic meter of air (ISO Class 7) for any buffer room; and - (3) Not more than 3,520,000 particles of 0.5 micrometer size and larger per cubic meter of air (ISO Class 8) for any anteroom/area. - c.
+Certification records shall be maintained and be available for inspection at the outlet for at least two years from the certification date. - d.

-- d.
 Tests shall be done for airborne microorganisms.
 Electronic air samplers are the preferred method.
 The instructions in the manufacturer's user manual for verification and use of the electronic air sample that actively collects volumes of air for evaluation must be followed.
 The sampling is performed at locations judged by compounding personnel to be the most prone to contamination.
 These tests shall be done at least every six months.
 The outlet shall have written policies to reevaluate cleaning procedures, operational procedures, and air filtration efficiency if the number of colony forming units increases over the normal baseline level.
 Records of these tests shall be maintained and be available for inspection at the outlet for at least two years from the testing date. - e.
 Glove fingertip sampling shall be conducted at least annually for all compounding personnel if compounding low and medium risk CSPs and semi-annually if compounding high risk CSPs.
 When a finger plate result for personnel monitoring after proper incubation exceeds the action limit, a review of hand hygiene and garbing procedures as well as glove and surface disinfection procedures and work practices shall occur. - f.
-A pressure gauge or velocity meter shall be installed to monitor the pressure differential or airflow between the cleanroom and anteroom and the anteroom and the general pharmacy area.
+A pressure gauge shall be installed to monitor the pressure differential between the ISO Class 7 cleanroom and the ISO Class 8 anteroom and the anteroom and the general pharmacy area.
 The results shall be reviewed and documented on a daily basis.
-The pressure between the ISO Class 7 and general pharmacy area shall not be less than 5 pa (0.02-inch water column, w.c.).
+The pressure between the cleanroom and general pharmacy area shall not be less than 5 Pa (0.02-inch water column, w.c.).
+The pressure differential between the cleanroom and the anteroom shall be greater than the pressure differential between the anteroom and the general pharmacy area, except for the preparation of radiopharmaceuticals where there is no pressure differential.